11 REASONS TO VISIT QUÉBEC CITY, QC

 If you’re cycling or walking around Bamberg, just expect to be going uphill quite a bit, because of the seven hills the town was built on.

-Thanks for joining me on this Bamberg tour!
-I hope inspired you to visit this charming town someday 🙂
+Hopefully I inspired you to visit this charming town someday 🙂

 Places to Visit Around the North Sea Region of Germany by Brandon at Zimmin Around the World